gluesql/gluesql/README.md

 ```

 ### Usage
-There are two required 2 traits for using GlueSQL: `Store` and `StoreMut`:
+There are two required 2 traits for using GlueSQL: `Store` and `StoreMut`.
 In `src/store/mod.rs`,
 ```rust
 pub trait Store<T: Debug> {